Rahul-Suthar/flask-wiz/README.md

 ## Companies Using Flask-Wiz
 - **Sentio**: Sentio leverages Flask-Wiz to build API endpoints for their Offchain Analyzer, enabling efficient code analysis.
 Learn more at [sentio-ao.xyz](https://sentio-ao.xyz).

-Flask-Wiz is trusted by developers and teams across various industries.
-Some of the companies using Flask-Wiz include:
-- **TechNova Solutions**: Uses Flask-Wiz to streamline backend and frontend setup for their software projects.
-- **DataSphere Analytics**: Builds Flask-based tools for data visualization quickly and efficiently.
-- **CodeCraft Studios**: Accelerates the development of full-stack applications for their clients.
-- **InnovateX Labs**: Creates scalable Flask applications with seamless frontend integration.

 ## Contributing